EvHaus/youtube-hide-watched/README.md

 # youtube-hide-watched

 A simple userscript for toggling visibility of watched videos in YouTube, on your Subscriptions page and elsewhere on the site.
-Also provides a toggle to hide YouTube Shorts on your subscriptions page.
+Also provides a toggle to hide YouTube Shorts.

 # Installation